 Universities/schools R World has funded.

-Since February 2021 when R World was launched, we have funded lecturers at Nottingham University, the University of Kent, Sheffield University, the University of Sussex and the University of Exeter to do the First Aid for Mental Health Training.
-Schools in Kent which now have trained instructors are the Simon Langton School for Boys, the Queen Elisabeth Grammar School in Faversham and Dane Court Grammar School in Broadstairs.
-Two places at Canterbury College have also been funded by R World and they have now decided to offer a further 48 of their teachers the training.
-We have also just received an application from the Simon Langton School for Girls.
+Since February 2021 when R World was launched, we have funded lecturers at Nottingham University, the University of Kent, Sheffield University, the University of Worcester, the University of Sussex and the University of Exeter to do the First Aid for Mental Health Training.
+Cardiff Met are now considering training some lecturers, and have included the R World video (one year on) in a teacher training module.
+Schools in Kent which now have trained instructors are the Simon Langton School for Boys, Simon Langton School for Girls, the Queen Elisabeth Grammar School in Faversham and Dane Court Grammar School in Broadstairs.
+Two places at the EKC Group have also been funded by R World and they have now decided to offer a further 48 of their teachers the training.
 We have also funded teachers at a school in Nottingham and the Midlands and at the Gillingham Anchorians Hockey Club with whom we have now formed a partnership.

 University of Kent.
 Jill Shepherd completed the training in September 2021.